AI Trail Analysis

 Easy · Out & Back · 2.6 mi · Great Smoky Mountains, TN

-Laurel Falls offers an exceptionally accessible and rewarding waterfall experience, though its popularity means crowds are almost always present.
+Laurel Falls Trail offers an extremely accessible and rewarding waterfall experience, though its popularity means hikers should expect crowds.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.